British-Columbia/Provincial-Court/Disciplinary Proceedings/Disciplinary Order DP04.md

 **Ordered:**

-- That Judge Kind_Yada is to be not at fault as to allegations 1 through 6, and 8 on the complaint; allegations sealed.

-- That Judge Kind_Yada is to be at fault as to allegation 7 on the complaint; for appointing an ineligible person who is not a peace officer to act as bailiff or otherwise as an officer of the court.
+- That Judge Kind_Yada be issued a notice of contravention for appointing an ineligible person who is not a peace officer to act as bailiff or otherwise as an officer of the court.

-- That Judge Kind_Yada be issued a notice of contravention.

 ---